Infrastructure requirements for OS deployment in System Center Configuration Manager

-Configuration Manager uses an USMT package that contains the USMT 10 source files to capture and restore the user state as part of your operating system deployment.
-Configuration Manager Setup at the top-level site automatically creates the USMT package.
-USMT 10 can capture user state from Windows 7, Windows 8, Windows 8.1, and Windows 10.
-USMT 10 is distributed in the Windows Assessment and Deployment Kit (Windows ADK) for Windows 10.
+Configuration Manager uses a USMT package that includes the USMT 10 source files to capture and restore the user state as part of your OS deployment.
+Configuration Manager setup at the top-level site automatically creates the USMT package.
+USMT 10 captures user state from Windows 7, Windows 8, Windows 8.1, and Windows 10.

 For more information, see:

 Windows PE is used for boot images to start a computer.
 It's a Windows version with limited services that is used during the pre-installation and deployment of Windows.
 The following list includes the supported versions of the Windows ADK for Configuration Manager, current branch:

 Windows ADK for Windows 10.
 For more information, see Support For Windows 10.

 Windows PE versions for boot images customizable from the Configuration Manager console

 Supported Windows PE versions for boot images not customizable from the Configuration Manager console